by256/imagedataextractor/README.md

 - Particle localization.
 - Automatic scalebar detection (reading and measurement).
 - Particle size distributions.
-- Obtain locations, sizes and aspect ratios of all particles in an image (in the form of a .csv file).
+- Locations, sizes and aspect ratios of all particles in an image (in the form of a .csv file).
 - Radial distribution functions of extracted particle systems.

 ## Installation